PLANNING

 Symptoms

-Decisions Based on Assumptions, Not Data.
-Once a company stops engaging with the market, product decisions are often made based on old assumptions or internal biases rather than real-time insights.
+Decisions based on assumptions.
+When a company stops engaging with the market, product decisions are often made based on old assumptions or internal biases rather than real-time insights.
 This results in features that no longer resonate with users.
 The roadmap becomes scattered, and the product vision becomes blurred, with no clear direction guiding the way forward.

 Consequences

-Wasted Resources on Low-Impact Features.
-When there’s no clear market feedback guiding development, teams may spend valuable time and resources on features that don't add value to users, while missing opportunities to build impactful solutions.
+Wasted resources on low-impact features.
+When there’s no clear market feedback guiding development, teams may spend valuable time and resources on features that don't add value to customers, while missing opportunities to build impactful solutions.

 Recommendations

-Engage in Continuous Customer Discovery.
+Engage in continuous customer discovery.
+Learning is at the core of product management.
 Make it a priority to regularly talk to customers, collect feedback, and stay attuned to their needs.
 Use interviews, surveys, and user analytics to gain a continuous understanding of their pain points and how the product can serve them better.

-Establish a Market-Driven Product Vision.
+Establish a market-driven product vision.
 Ground your product strategy in a clear understanding of where the market is now and where it’s going in the future.
-Align the team on a vision that is informed by customer insights and competitive positioning, and make sure this vision is used to guide all development decisions.
+Align the team with a vision informed by customer insights and competitive positioning, and ensure this vision is used to guide all development and marketing decisions.

-In the "Land of the Lost," product teams struggle without a clear path or direction, disconnected from what users actually need.
+In the "Land of the Lost," product teams struggle without a clear path or direction, disconnected from what customers actually need and will buy.
 By actively engaging with customers, analyzing market shifts, and validating new ideas, product teams can overcome this lost state and build products that make a real impact in the market.